Axion Gamma-Ray Signatures from Quark Matter in Neutron Stars and Gravitational Wave Comparisons: Axion Current

 \section{Axion Current}

 The $q\bar{q}$ couples to axions via a chiral or Adler-Bell-Jackiw (ABJ) anomaly diagram with two loops, as shown in Figure~\ref{fig:feyn}.
 Elementary discussions have been given in Ref.~\cite{chengLi}, the latter of which discusses at sufficient detail, the heavy quark effective theory (HQET).
-It is also possible to consider the one-loop coupling in Figure~\ref{fig:feyn1}, although we consider the two-loop coupling due to the axial current and the chiral anomaly, in order improve the accuracy at gamma-ray energies.
+We consider the two-loop coupling due to the axial current and the chiral anomaly, in order to improve the accuracy at gamma-ray energies.
 The current describing the quark to axion coupling has been described as~\cite{Srednicki1985}

 where the axial vector current may be written as~\cite{Srednicki1985}

 under assumption of pseudovector coupling.